periscopic/EaselFL/README.md

 ##Road Map
 * Complete migration to 0.6
-	- Recieve mousemove while dragging on transparent portions of stage (all browsers)
 	- Cloning does not work properly (IE8)
 	- DOMElement is sometimes hidden (IE8)
 	- Testing in IE 8